Chapel of Our Lady of the Miraculous Medal

 The Chapel of Graces of the Miraculous Virgin (La Chapelle du Grâce de Sainte Vierge Miraculeuse) or informally the Chapel of Our Lady of the Miraculous Medal, is a Roman Catholic Marian shrine located in Paris, France.
 It is dedicated to the Blessed Virgin Mary under the Marian title the Virgin of Miracles.

 The venerated Marian image enshrined within merited a decree of Pontifical coronation from Pope Leo XIII in 1897 as well as an Apostolic Visit from Pope John Paul II on 31 May 1980.

 History

 Originally constructed via the imperial decree of King Louis XVIII on 25 March 1813, the chapel was formerly within the former building of the Hotel de Châtillon.
 It was blessed and dedicated to the Sacred Heart of Jesus on 6 August 1815 and served as a part of the motherhouse of the Order of the Daughters of Charity of Saint Vincent de Paul.

 The famed address of the shrine is 140, Rue du Bac, Paris.
-The chapel is reputed to be where the Blessed Virgin Mary purported apparition to the novice of the Daughters of Charity, Catherine Labouré, in December 1830, and to have requested the creation of the medallion of the Immaculate Conception, which came by popular usage to be known as the Miraculous Medal.
+The chapel is reputed to be where the Blessed Virgin Mary purported apparition to the novice of the Daughters of Charity, Catherine Labouré, in December 1830, and to have requested the creation of the medallion of the Immaculate Conception in 1832 via the ecclesiastical approbation of the former Archbishop of Paris, Hyacinth Louis de Quelen.
+This sacramental became piously known by popular demand as the Miraculous Medal.